-- Data Collection: Data can be collected using various sources – logs, databases, external sources, user-generated content, sensors, instrumentation, etc.
+- Data Collection: You can collectdata from logs, databases, external sources, user-generated content, sensors, instrumentation, and more.

-- Movement and Storage of Data: this involves data flow, pipelines, storage of structured and unstructured data, ETL, infrastructure.
+- Movement and Storage of Data: This involves data flow, pipelines, storage of structured and unstructured data, ETL, and infrastructure.

-- Data Preparation: cleaning and processing to remove anomalies in data
+- Data Preparation: Prep includes cleaning and processing to remove anomalies in data.

 Earlier, a data scientist or analyst would have to write big SQL queries and use various tools to perform ETL.
 However, with the popularity of big data, the roles of data analysts, data engineers, and data scientists have further narrowed down.

-A data engineer has expertise in the following:
+A data engineer has expertise or experience in the following:

-- Understand the differences between SQL and NoSQL databases
+- Understanding the differences between SQL and NoSQL databases

-- Knowledge of ETL tools like Informatica PowerCenter, Oracle Data Integrator, AWS Glue, etc.
+- ETL tools like Informatica PowerCenter, Oracle Data Integrator, AWS Glue, etc

-Since the responsibilities of a data engineer are clearly defined, a data scientist is free from learning technical details and can focus more on the business aspects of the problem in hand.
-Most data engineers are technically sound and have at least 4 out of the five skills mentioned above.
+Since the responsibilities of a data engineer are clearly defined, a data scientist can focus more on the business aspects of the problems at hand.
+Most data engineers are technically sound and have at least 4/5 of the skills mentioned above.

-Some companies do expect more from a data engineer – like the tech-giants Amazon, Facebook, and Google have much more data to work with, expecting the previously mentioned skills and the skills below:
+Some companies do expect more from a data engineer.
+For example, the tech-giants Amazon, Facebook, and Google have much more data to work with, expecting the previously mentioned skills and the skills below:

 Besides this, senior data engineers are expected to have some business intelligence experience and working knowledge of creating reports and dashboards.

-Even with this clear distinction, there are still some skills that overlap for the roles of data scientists and data engineers.
-Since a data engineer is a technical person, he can perform the task of a data scientist as well; however, vice-versa may not be entirely possible.
+Even with this clear distinction, some skills still overlap in the roles of data scientists and data engineers.
+Since data engineers are technical persons, they can often perform the tasks of a data scientist as well.
+However, the inverse is not always true.

-The tools and technical knowledge you need depends on the industry.
-For example, for financial services, SQL, Sybase, Oracle, C++ and Java are more popular.
-In contrast, in the consulting industry, which has a broader base, uses more modern tools like Hadoop, Spark, Java/Scala, cloud platforms like AWS, Azure, or Google.
+The tools and technical knowledge you need depend on the industry.
+For example, data engineering technologies like SQL, Sybase, Oracle, C++ and Java are more popular for financial services.
+In contrast, the consulting industry uses more modern tools like Hadoop, Spark, Java/Scala, and cloud platforms like AWS, Azure, or Google.

-Here is all the technical knowledge you need to start your career as a data engineer:
+Here is all the technical knowledge you need to start a data engineer career:

 1. Data Structures and Algorithms

 Data structures are a set of methods that enable the organization and storage of data for easy access and manipulation of data.
-Some examples of data structures are ArrayList, LinkedList, queue, maps, trees, etc. Algorithms are the set of code written to solve a problem.
+Some examples of data structures are ArrayList, LinkedList, queue, maps, trees, etc. Algorithms are sets of code written to solve a problem.
 Algorithms use data structures for faster data processing and problem-solving.
-Check out the list of cool data structures and algorithms tutorials on hackr.io.
+Check out this list of cool data structures and algorithms tutorials.

-SQL is the most critical skill a data engineer should possess.
-Since the title itself has data, and SQL is entirely related to data, learning SQL will enable you to play with data and understand data in a better manner.
-If you know how to write queries, you can fetch any kind of data from the database in minutes.
-As a data engineer, you should be able to create database schemas, tables, and perform operations like grouping, sorting, joins, ordering, and other data manipulations.
+SQL is the most critical skill, allowing you to better understand data.
+If you can write queries, you can fetch any kind of data from the database in minutes.
+As a data engineer, you should be able to create database schemas and tables, and perform operations like grouping, sorting, joins, ordering, and other data manipulations.
 SQL forms an essential step in preparing data for further analysis.
-Learn SQL through any of the tutorials referred by hackr.io or if you already know you can brush up with the SQL cheat sheet.
+Learn SQL through tutorials, or brush up with the SQL cheat sheet.